Fear & Loathing in Budgens

 My quick calculation of what was laid out on the conveyor belt told me that Farrah Man’s entire transaction came to just over two whole English pounds.

 Now, normally I’m a pretty up-front sort of bloke.
-I normally say what I think and tend to couch this bluntness with humour rather than diplomacy – and I accept this isn’t always the best course of action.
+I usually say what I think and tend to couch this bluntness with sarcastic humour rather than diplomacy – and I accept this isn’t always the best course of action.
 I blame the Irish side of my family.

 But there are other times, especially when I’m a bit tired and/or jaded, that a more clinical form of intolerance manifests itself in me.
-It is actually more intimidating because this ‘other me’ sounds a lot calmer but has a meaner look.
+It’s actually more intimidating because this ‘other me’ sounds a lot calmer, but has a meaner look.

 Farrar Man turns and looks at me.
-So does the little Indian lady.
+So does the lady on the till.

 The words were mine.
 The voice was mine.
 But I’m still blaming Eric.

-“Seriously, if I have to listen to another word of your pathetic, penny-pinching bullshit or have to smell your body odour for much more than another 20 seconds, I want to die”.
+“Seriously, if I have to listen to another word of your penny-pinching bullshit or have to smell your body odour for much more than another 20 seconds, I want to die.”

 Maybe he was just afraid of me or maybe he thought I was a nutter.
 Either way, he paid the disputed extra 3 pence for his pre-chopped carrots, packed his plastic bag quickly and skipped out of the shop.

-The little Indian lady gave me a half-smile that partly said “thank you” and partly said “I’m scared of you too”.
+The lady at the till gave me a half-smile that partly said “thank you” and partly said “I’m scared of you too”.

 Comments